glassymars/irrigation-app/README.md

 # 🌾 Personalized Irrigation Predictor

 **The Smart Irrigation Predictor** web app is built with Streamlit to help farmers estimate irrigation water requirements for crops.
-Using machine learning models and SHAP values, the app predicts water needs and provides clear, farmer-friendly explanations in multiple languages using a chatbot API.
+It uses a machine learning regression model implemented in PyTorch, trained with a simulated federated learning (FedAvg) setup, along with SHAP values to predict water needs and provide clear, farmer-friendly explanations in multiple languages using the DeepSeek API.

 ## Key Features

+- Machine learning–based irrigation prediction using a PyTorch regression model.
+- Simulated federated learning with FedAvg for privacy-aware training.
 - Predict crop-specific water requirements based on field data.
 - Understand which factors influence water needs using global SHAP feature importance.
 - Get practical explanations in multiple Indian regional languages using the OpenRouter DeepSeek API.